A PRESCRIPTION FOR TROUBLE

 We all know about adverse possession, that peculiar legal doctrine that holds in essence that if you’re brazen enough to trespass on someone else’s land continuously for a period prescribed by statute, the property becomes yours.
 In most places, such as Pennsylvania, the period is 21 years long.
 So for 20 years, 11 months and 31 days, you’re a squatter.
 The next day, you’re landed gentry.

-It seemed to me like judicially-sanctioned theft when I learned about it in law school (so long ago that twice the statutory period has passed since I walked those hallowed halls).
+It seemed to me like judicially-sanctioned theft when I learned about adverse possession in law school (so long ago that twice the statutory period has passed since I walked those hallowed halls).
 The theory, my property professor droned, was that public policy favored productive use of the land, and taking over a piece of land from an owner careless enough to let you take it over put it to a more productive use, and thus should reward the taker.
 So if I like my piece of country property as a preserve for the birdies and little critters, and you want to bulldoze it for a new Starbucks, you win.
 The whole notion seems as cockeyed to me now as it did when I was a well-scrubbed and wide-eyed first-year law students back in the halcyon days of the 1970s.

 To claim adverse possession, you have to show that your occupation of the land was open, notorious, hostile and adverse to the interest of the owner a continuous period of whatever the statute prescribes, say 21 years as an example.
-Some might say that if you built your Starbucks on my forest plot, and I did nothing about it for that long, I deserved to lose my land.
+Some might say that if you built your Starbucks on my forest plot, and I did nothing about it for that long, I deserve to lose my land.
 To which I might reply that the law does not seem to offer much protection to someone when his or her property can be lost to another person simply because the thief gets away with it for long enough.

 But if I thought adverse possession was screwy, I was hardly prepared for its little brother, a prescriptive easement.
 Adverse possession is occupation of the land.
 A prescriptive easement is a mere use of someone else’s land without exclusive occupation.
 My kids cut through the neighbor’s side yard for years as a shortcut to the church.
 I still do it when I’m running late.
 If now, 25 years after the neighbor’s house was built, he put up a fence to stop us, should we be able to claim a right to have the fence removed so that we can continue to save five minutes getting to worship?
 What we would have, we could argue, was a prescriptive easement.